JialinXin/wps-function-poc/README.md

 ### Using the WebPubSubTrigger trigger binding

 When clients already know Web PubSub service and communication to service, `WebPubSubTrigger` can be used as listerner towards all kinds of requests coming from service.
 To have a consistent routing logic that needs to configure in service side (Resource Provider), `FunctionName` will be used as the unique key to match upstream events.
-Rule is `<hub>-<event>` works for user defined hubs and `<event>` works for default hub.
-Service will map to `_default` hub which is unaware by customer.
+Rule is `<hub>-<event>` works for user defined hubs.

 For a connect request, server side has some controls to manager user's authentication before connected.
 Future on-hold messages can also be used like this.
-Proerties available to set will be opened in `InvocationContext` and function extension will help build correct response to service after user actions are done in function.
+Properties available to set will be opened in `InvocationContext` and function extension will help build correct response to service after user actions are done in function.

 ```cs
 [FunctionName("connect")]